Best Note-Taking Apps 2021

 Truth be told, a cluttered desk indicates a cluttered mind.
 What to do with all of your information?
 I can only recommend using note apps for both your personal and professional life.
-A few perks of using note apps as opposed to paper notebooks are that they are useful for taking notes on-the-go, environmentally-friendly, and bundle all of your information in a central location.
+A few perks of using note apps as opposed to paper notebooks are that they are useful for taking notes on the go, are environmentally friendly, and bundle all of your information in a central location.

 Don’t get me wrong, notebooks and bullet journals are as effective as ever if that’s your personal preference.
 But in the digital age, why not go digital?
 Hyperlinks, copy & paste, and file sharing are actions your favourite fountain pen simply cannot replicate.